PhotonicsTUL/PLaSK/doc/xpl/solvers/optical.rst

          :attr refine-long: Number of refinement points for refractive index averaging along longitudinal axis.
 You cannot use this attribute together with :attr:`refine`. (integer)
          :attr refine-tran: Number of refinement points for refractive index averaging along transverse axis.
 You cannot use this attribute together with :attr:`refine`. (integer)
          :attr smooth: Smoothing parameter for material boundaries (increases convergence). (float)
+         :attr group-layers: Should similar layers be grouped for better performance. (true)

       .. xml:tag:: <interface> [in Fourier3D optical solver]